sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 A simple of example of this might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.

 But I've discovered something counter-intuitive.
-When proof is involved, this can actually be harder.
+When proof is involved, generalising later can actually be harder.
 Proofs on specific structures can actually be a lot harder than proofs on more general structures.
 If this is true in general then it makes sense to do the hard work of generalising one's programs up-front because it will making proving them correct _easier_.
 Further I suspect the combined work of a) writing the program and proving it correct will be less than b) writing a specific program, trying to prove it, failing, generalising the program and finally proving it correct.

 Even thought this seems completely counter-intuitive I suspect it's just a consequence of the fact that general structures, lacking concreteness, are _defined by_ their mathematical properties and these mathematical properties are useful in proving correctness.